pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The "test." delegation point has a DELEG record and no NS or DS records.

 Please note:
-This is an example of unnecessairly complicated setup to demonstrate capabilities of DELEG and DELEGI RRtypes.
+This is an example of unnecessairly complicated setup to demonstrate capabilities of DELEG and DELEGI RR types.

     test.
 DELEG server-ipv6=3fff::33
     test.
 DELEG include-delegi=Acfg.example.org.